FolkertVanVerseveld/aoe/HACKING.md

 Game engine and windows API specific file formats are discussed in doc/ with pointers to external sources.
-We have written tools for some of these file formats that you can find in section Tools.
+We have written tools for some of these file formats that you can find in the Tools section.

 ## Coding style